-The principal reason in favour of safeguarding this site, is to concentrate management capacity on an existing site rather than exposing other localities to similar issues.
-The assessment expects that the existing mitigation measures will persist while the site continues to accept waste, though further clarification is necessary of the risk of impact on adjacent Natura 2000 designations immediately to the west, and of any additional measures that will be warranted.
+The principal reason in favour of safeguarding this site, is to concentrate management capacity on an existing site rather than exposing other localities to similar issues, but recognising that if the facility ceases to accept LLW for storage after 2018 (as per the current planning permission), then any material in storage at that time would have to be relocated to an alternative location.
+The assessment expects that the existing mitigation measures will persist while the site continues to accept waste for storage (or for future disposal), though further clarification is necessary of the risk of impact on adjacent Natura 2000 designations immediately to the west, and of any additional measures that will be warranted.
 It also anticipates that the very small area of the site at medium or high flood risk is part of the buffering zone around the edge and that future storage or disposal areas are sufficiently distant from it and protected by existing, viable flood defences.